-A 609 letter is a credit repair method that requests credit bureaus to remove erroneous negative entries from your credit report.
+A 609 letter (also called a credit dispute letter) is a credit repair method that requests credit bureaus to remove erroneous negative entries from your credit report.
 It’s named after section 609 of the Fair Credit Reporting Act (FCRA), a federal law that protects consumers from unfair credit and collection practices.

 Written by Natasha Wiebusch, J.D..